Half-day,

 in

-animals, we may be able to do a customized tour so you can do just
+animals, we may be able to do a customised tour so you can

 booking.